AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

 <script src="https://gist.github.com/AjoyNambiar/edb302de420e8ce6e0a2d8ffe45d1b32.js"></script>

-Now for illustration can we cluser this dataset based on median income and housing location.
-In other words is there a pattern or theme in income and where people live.
+Can we find a pattern or theme in income and where people live.
 Let data tells us.

 <script src="https://gist.github.com/AjoyNambiar/f684b1a3c14970b49d2a1a7d34cfb427.js"></script>